HackerN64/HackerSM64/src/crash_screen/README.md

 - Highlight registers used in the instruction at `pc`.
   - Including `pc` itself?
 - Move bit info arrays to the register souce's respective .inc.c files.
+- Show "N/A" for registers without a corresponding thread register instead of falling back on direct access.
+- Show register data as ASCII.
 ### Disasm page
 - **Fix cursor passing the bottom of the screen when inline symbol headers are on.**
 - Show addresses for each row (setting).